nuts-foundation/nuts-specification/rfc/rfc002-authentication-token.md

 #### 7.2.2 Attributes

-The certificate contains the following attributes which can be used to identify the care giver and optionally their organisation.
+The certificate contains the following attributes which can be used to identify the care giver and optionally their organization.
 These fields are included here for clarity.
 More information can be found in the the UZI CPS, section 7.1.5:

 * `oidCa` The OID that Identifies the certificates CA. Different CAs are used for different card types.
 * `cartType` A single character to represent the card type: